2 Days Around the Ring of Kerry: Things to Do in Killarney

 TRANSPORTATION: Dublin Heuston → Mallow via InterCity towards Cork (Kent) → Killarney via Tralee Service towards Tralee Casement Station on Irish Rail (3 hr 19 min, 1 transfer, $54)

-The easiest transportation to Killarney, Ireland is to take the train from Dublin Heuston to Killarney station.
-Assuming you’ll embark on the Wild Kerry Day Tours Ring of Kerry tour upon your arrival, you’ll want to book tickets for the train departing at 7:00 AM, which arrives in Killarney at 10:19 AM just in time for the tour.
+The simplest way to reach Killarney, Ireland is by train from Dublin Heuston to Killarney station.
+Assuming you embark on the Wild Kerry Day Tours’ Ring of Kerry tour upon arrival, book tickets for the train departing at 7:00 AM, which arrives in Killarney at 10:19 AM just in time for the tour.
 This route involves one transfer in Mallow and lasts 3 hours and 19 minutes.

 First-person view of a hiker's feet on a lush green grassy path in Killarney, Ireland.

-You could also consider doing the 3 hour and 30 minute drive yourself, which requires you to cross 310 km of Irish countryside to travel to Killarney, Ireland.
-If you’re traveling light, another quick option is to take the 55 minute flight from Dublin Airport (DUB) to Kerry Airport (KIR) offered by Ryanair for $44.
-Upon your arrival, you’ll also need to hop in a taxi to cover the 20 minute drive from the Kerry Airport into Killarney.
-While this transit option may appear to be more efficient, be sure to account for the additional time you’ll spend arriving at the airport early, as well as the hefty baggage fees Ryanair charges for carry-ons and checked luggage.
+Doing the 3 hour and 30 minute drive yourself requires you to cross 310 km of Irish countryside to travel to Killarney, Ireland.
+If traveling light, another quick option is to take the 55 minute flight from Dublin Airport (DUB) to Kerry Airport (KIR) offered by Ryanair for $44.
+Upon your arrival, hop in a taxi to cover the 20 minute drive from the Kerry Airport into Killarney.
+While this transit option may appear more efficient, be sure to account for the additional time spent arriving at the airport early, as well as the hefty baggage fees Ryanair charges for luggage.

 Where to Stay in Killarney?